-- Weekly writing / discussion assignments.
+- 3 written / discussion assignments on current economic events.
 Research sources could include the Wall Street Journal, NY Times, PBS news programs, NPR broadcasts and government & commercial web sites.
-A detailed format for these written assignments will be supplied by the professor. - 30% of final grade; - Weekly quizzes from the test bank supplied by the publisher -30% of final grade; - Homework assignments from options provided by publisher 10% of final grade; - 2 "short-answer" tests; see course schedule for dates- 30% of final grade.
+Specific assignments will be announced in the Discussions module for the appropriate weeks.
+Also, a detailed format for these written assignments is provided by the professor.
+24% of grade; - Weekly quizzes from the test bank supplied by the publisher -30% of grade; - Homework assignments from options provided by publisher -10% of grade; - 2 "short-answer" tests; see course schedule for dates -36% of grade.

-Evaluation of writing assignments will be based on content, timely delivery of assignment and quality of writing.
+Evaluation of the discussion assignments will be based on content and quality of writing.
 Attention will be given to proper use of grammar and sentence structure, spelling, punctuation and citing of references.
 This will be in addition to displaying an understanding of our Economics course concepts that apply to any assignment.
 A numerical grade (based on 100 points) will be awarded for each written assignment.
-Specific instructions will be provided by the professor for the design of written reports.
+Specific instructions for the design and writing the Discussion Postings are provided by the professor.